You want smart political talk without the meltdowns?

 Same drug, same company, same plant where they make it, laboratory.

-And it got to a point where I said, We're not going to do this anymore.
+And it got to a point where I said, we're not going to do this anymore.

-And probably the most powerful, considered the most powerful lobby.
+The pharmaceutical industry is very powerful and probably the most powerful, considered the most powerful lobby.

 And the Democrats were making it impossible to lower drug prices.